Robinson Crusoe is a very popular fictional autobiography first published in 1719.

 In 1863, the crew of HMS Topaze placed a bronze tablet on a spot called Selkirk's lookout on a hill of an island in memory of his stay yet never sure whether this was the actual island.

 On 1st January, 1966, Selkirk's island was officially renamed Robinson Crusoe Island.
-At the same time, the most western island was renamed Alejandro Selkirk Island but it's unlikely whether Alexander Selkirk ever saw it because it lies ninety-
+At the same time, the most western island was renamed Alejandro Selkirk Island but it's unlikely whether Alexander Selkirk ever saw it because it lies ninety-seven miles west of where he was most likely marooned.

 On 11 December 1885, after a speech by Lord Aberdeen, Lady Aberdeen unveiled a bronze statue and plaque of Alexander Selkirk outside a house on the site of Selkirk's original home on the Main Street of Lower Largo, Fife, Scotland.
 David Gillies of Cardy House, Lower Largo, a descendant of the Selkirks, had donated the statue and T. Stuart Burnett ARAS had designed it.
 (Top Picture).
 Second picture is the Crusoe Hotel in Lower Largo as seen from the small quay.